RobotLearning/traj-gen-and-tracking/README.md

 TODO List:

-- Check DMP code in MATLAB and then in SL for goal/initial state/temporal variations.
 - Effect of regularizing u,du on learning with Barrett arm model in MATLAB?
 - Test zero-phase filtering in MATLAB first.
 - Review Kalman filter
 - Does aILC work on robot classes?
-EM algorithm as an extension ?
 - Read some more ILC papers
 - Make MATLAB experiments for generalization: regression, convex hull learning.
   Are the weights necessary for generalization?